cloud-gov/cg-ui/docs/for-developers.md

 - **Responsibility**: Interfaces with the UI; specific to that UI
   - Used by UI components
-  - Calls a business logic layer function (ideally only calls one, but may call multiple)
+  - Calls a controller function (ideally only calls one, but may call multiple)
   - Responsible for evaluating the success/error messages from the BL layer and wordsmithing them for that UI
   - Responsible for munging the returned payload into the format needed for that UI
 - **Returns**: human-readable success/error messages; formatted payload for the UI